RIVM-bioinformatics/juno-mapping/README.md

 ```
 Alternatively, you can download it manually as a zip file (you will need to unzip it then).
 If you decide to download the zip only, the pipeline version will not be stored in the audit trail.

 2. Enter the directory with the pipeline and install the pipeline.
-The script will check whether mamba is available and use that if available:
+The script will check whether mamba is available and installs it from mamba.yaml if unavailable:

 ```bash
 cd juno-mapping